 There is a debate every year over what is a traditional sauce to serve with Christmas pudding?
 There's little evidence about what this would formerly have been with the pudding dating back centuries, and some claims as to its origins and how it became the pudding of the British on the Christmas table.
 Given the rich, heavy steamed pudding comes at the end of the largest meal of the year—it's believed that Brits consume 7000 on this meal alone—sauces do not need to be heavy or overly rich.

 Brandy Sauce, which in essence is a light white sauce with a good splash of brandy or cognac is a favorite.
 Many like simple, plain custard with no spirit involved, and for children, ice cream which most certainly is not traditional is loved.
-Brandy butter is often thought not like, but one look at the supermarket shelves at Christmas tells you it is one of the most popular.
+Brandy butter is often thought not to like, but one look at the supermarket shelves at Christmas tells you it is one of the most popular.
 The sauces here are all considered classic combinations for a Christmas pudding.
 They're so easy to make, take very little time so why not indulge yourself and make them all, that way you can let your guests choose which they prefer.

 01 of 03